Jpowell94/Jpowell94/README.md

 ### Hello, I'm Jesse Powell

-## I like data, I like text, and I love to learn about programming.
 - I did Digital Humanities work at Florida State University, where I applied statistics and computing in humanities research.
-- I have used machine learning and data mining techniques to work on projects concerning the history of biology, Haitian literature and history, monsters in literature, philosophy, and more!
+- For fun, I work on projects concerning the history of biology, monsters in literature, philosophy, and more!
-- Currently learning as much as I can about functional programming, statistics and machine learning.
-- I work at GovStrive, [come learn about us](https://govstrive.com/the-power-of-govstrive/)
+- For money, I build predictive work load models, explain attrition and retention, and other such things generally called workforce analytics.

 ### Languages and Tools: